F5Networks/f5-ci-docs/docs/includes/f5-lwp/topic_lightweight-proxy.rst

     * If header already exists, its value will be replaced.
     * Use an array of values if you need to send header with multiple values.

-The following flags config parameters affect this built-in middleware.
-See `Flags <lwp-configs-virtual-server-flags>`.
+The following ``flags`` configuration parameters affect this built-in middleware.
+See `Flags <lwp-configs-virtual-server-flags>` for more information.

     * ``x-forwarded-for``
     * ``x-serverd-by``